Zytronium/atlas-higher_level_programming/custom_commands_4_sandbox/README.md

 - The commit message should be in quotes if its more than 1 word.
 - If no args are given, it commits with the message "commit msg"

+## newjs
+- Creates a new executable JavaScript node.js script with a shebang in it.
+- The fist given argument is the name of the new JavaScript file.
+- If a file with the given name already exists, it won't create or overwrite anything.

 ## newpy
-- Creates a new executable python script with a shebang in it.
+- Creates a new executable Python script with a shebang in it.
-- The fist given argument is the name of the new python file.
+- The fist given argument is the name of the new Python file.
 - If a file with the given name already exists, it won't create or overwrite anything.

+## xjs
+- Adds execute permissions to all files in current directory ending in '.js'

 ## xpy
 - Adds execute permissions to all files in current directory ending in '.py'